How inclusive is my city?

 What's in it for me?

-Please note that we will be doing summer maintenance on the My City of Migration Diagnostic tool starting June 1, 2019.
+We have shut down the My City of Migration Diagnostic tool for summer maintenance – starting June 1, 2019.

 This means that you will not be able to register or login to MYCoM after June 1, 2019.

 Don’t go away – we’ll be back in September!

 From the Cities of Migration team at Ryerson University